CatsIllustrated - Big Blue Madness '19: Calipari looks ahead to next 10 years

 LEXINGTON, Ky. -- The Kentucky Wildcats have long used their annual Big Blue Madness extravaganza as a sales pitch to the potential stars of the future.

-The song remained the same on Friday night at Rupp Arena, albeit with a new twist as John Calipari enters his 11th season as head coach.
+The song remained the same on Friday night at Rupp Arena, albeit with a nostalgic twist as John Calipari enters his 11th season as head coach.

 "What a night, what a celebration of the last 10 years of Kentucky basketball and of the start of the next 10 years," Calipari told the sold-out crowd of close to 20,000.
 "Ten years ago, thousands gathered in Rupp Arena while millions watched across the state, the country, and the world.
 We celebrated the rebirth of this storied program, the greatest tradition in college basketball.